pkardas/notes/books/clean-agile.md

 The definition of done is this: acceptance tests pass.

 If we see a positive slope in velocity, it likely does not mean that the team is actually going faster.
 Rather, it probably means that the project manager is putting pressure on the team to go faster.
-ASs that pressure builds, the team will unconsciously shift the value of their estimates to make it appear that they are going faster.
+As that pressure builds, the team will unconsciously shift the value of their estimates to make it appear that they are going faster.
 This is simple inflation.
 The points are a currency, and the team is devaluing them under external pressure.
 The lesson is that velocity is a measurement not an objective.
 Don't put pressure on the thing you are measuring.